Marsh Drive Redevelopment

 To work in partnership with local clubs, associations and organisations to ensure that best use of the facilities is made and to create a warm and welcoming environment where new skills can be learned, and friendships made.

 The development of facilities at Marsh Drive has been a key feature of GLPC’s Strategic Plans since 2011.
-With this in mind, GLPC took control of the Marsh Drive facilities from Milton Keynes Council under a Community Asset Transfer agreement in 2013 and in August 2014 GLPC ward councillors for Great Linford, Giffard Park, Redhouse Park and Neath Hill formed a working group to draft a plan, roles and responsibilities and expectations.
+With this in mind, GLPC took control of the Marsh Drive facilities from MKC under a Community Asset Transfer agreement in 2013 and in August 2014 GLPC ward councillors for Great Linford, Giffard Park, Redhouse Park and Neath Hill formed a working group to draft a plan, roles and responsibilities and expectations.

 In December 2014 a motion to move forward based on an initial development plan using Section 106 and other funding was proposed by the Chair of the Council and seconded by the Councillor for Redhouse Park.
 The proposal was unanimously agreed and a Project Board to take responsibility for the strategic control of this project was set up, a Project Manager was appointed, and an independent study commissioned.